 Felony or Misdemeanor?
 Quantity of Marijuana Is an Important Factor

-- If there are less than 30 grams of marijuana, the charge is Possession of a Small Amount of Marijuana, in violation of 35 P.S. § 780-113(a)(31), punishable by a maximum sentence of 30 days incarceration and a $500 fine.
+- If there are less than 30 grams of marijuana, the charge is Possession of a Small Amount of Marijuana under 35 P.S.
+780-113(a)(31) and is punishable by a maximum sentence of 30 days incarceration and a $500 fine

-- If more than 30 grams of marijuana is possessed, then the charge is Simple Possession of Marijuana, in violation of 35 P.S. § 780-113(a)(16), and punishable by a maximum sentence of one year in jail and a $5,000 fine for a first offense – subsequent offenses can be punished by up to 3 years in jail and a $25,000 fine
+- If more than 30 grams of marijuana is possessed, then the charge is Simple Possession of Marijuana under 35 P.S.
+780-113(a)(16) and punishable by a maximum sentence of one year in jail and a $5,000 fine for a first offense – subsequent offenses can be punished by up to 3 years in jail and a $25,000 fine

 First-Time Offenders are Eligible for ARD Program